brandonmoss-99/Telegram-Tweet-Media-Downloader-Bot/README.md

 ### gallery-dl configuration
 gallery-dl accepts a wide range of configuration options.
 An example `gallery-dl.conf` file is included, but this can be adjusted to your requirements (See [gallery-dl configuration](https://github.com/mikf/gallery-dl#configuration) for more).

+### send to tg
+create a channel or a group
+set your bot as administrators config CHATID in env or docker-compose and change SEND_TG = 2